morphed

 See our complete Nano Banana prompts for food photography guide for more.

-Virtual staging and property photography are practical, high-value use cases for AI image generation.
+Virtual staging and property photography are practical, high-value use cases.

 Prompt: "Bright and airy open-concept living and dining area in a modern apartment, large windows with city skyline view, neutral staging furniture, polished concrete floors, real estate photography with wide-angle lens, HDR lighting"